-Once you have a clear understanding on what you are planning to do, it is time to gather your equipment.
-As I shared in my ultimate guide to church live streaming, I give a basic list of equipment you are going to need.
-These are....
+Once you have a clear understanding of what you are planning to do, it is time to collect your equipment.
+As I shared in my ultimate guide to church live streaming, I give a basic list of stuff you are going to need.
+These are….

 - A Video Production Computer